neondatabase/neon/docs/rfcs/033-ancestor-deletion.md

 Important things for API users to bear in mind:

 - this API does not delete the parent timeline: you must still do that explicitly.
-- if there are other child timelines ahead of the branch point of the merged child, the parent won't be deletable: you must either delete or merge those children.
+- if there are other child timelines ahead of the branch point of the detached child, the parent won't be deletable: you must either delete or detach those children.
-- do _not_ simply loop over all children and merge them all: this can have an extremely high storage cost.
-The merge API is intended for use on a single timeline to make it the new "main".
+- do _not_ simply loop over all children and detach them all: this can have an extremely high storage cost.
+The detach ancestor API is intended for use on a single timeline to make it the new "main".
-- The merge API should also not be exposed directly to the user as button/API, because they might decide to click it for all the children and thereby generate many copies of the parent's data -- the merge API should be used as part of a high level "clean up after rollback" feature.
+- The detach ancestor API should also not be exposed directly to the user as button/API, because they might decide to click it for all the children and thereby generate many copies of the parent's data -- the detach ancestor API should be used as part of a high level "clean up after rollback" feature.

-## `merge_parent` API implementation
+## `detach_ancestor` API implementation

 Terms used in the following sections:

-- "the child": the timeline whose ID is specified in the merge API URL, also called "new main" in the example.
+- "the child": the timeline whose ID is specified in the detach ancestor API URL, also called "new main" in the example.
 - "the parent": the parent of "the child".
 Also called "old main" in the example.
 - "the branch point" the ancestor_lsn of "the child"